MartaNaranjoEipperle/baby-tools-shop-forked/README.md

 - **Dockerfile**: The Dockerfile is available in the root directory of this repository.
 It describes the configuration to build a Docker image that runs the application.
 You can use it to isolate and run your application in a Docker environment.

-    Here's an example Dockerfile content for your Django application:

     ```dockerfile
     FROM python:3.10-alpine